Lewis Mataka Bandawe

 Lewis Mataka Bandawe MBE (1887 – 1967) was a Malawian translator and husband of Grace Bandawe from 1913.
 He was a missionary and bible translator.
 He was the first Malawian to be awarded an MBE in 1956.
+The Grace Bandawe Conference Center in Blantyre is named for his wife.

 Life

 Bandawe was born near Murumbu Hill in Mozambique in 1887 at Kongoni.
 He moved to Blantyre when he was thirteen in 1899.